 - Paint.Net – A reader suggests this.
 I’ve tried it and it is good.
 See comments area for more info.

-- Krita – Someone just recently tipped me off about this.
+- Krita – Someone just recently told me about this.
 I don’t see any text function.
 But it might be in there somewhere.
 Digital artists should give this a try.
 I can’t draw my way out of a wet paper bag.
 So this one isn’t too useful for me.

-PhotoScape This is a fantastic program with some great filters, fun photo stuff and useful text effects.
+PhotoScape – Fantastic program with some great filters, fun photo stuff and useful text effects.
 I use this to rotate/level photos as I find it’s faster, easier and does a better job than anything else I’ve tried.

-The GIMP GIMP stands for “GNU Image Manipulation Program.”
-The GIMP just keeps getting better and better; features include text, drop shadow, bevels, layers, color replacement and lots of fine filters.
+GIMP – GIMP stands for “GNU Image Manipulation Program.”
+GIMP just keeps getting better and better; features include text, drop shadow, bevels, layers, color replacement and lots of fine filters.

-- Gimphelp.org Some cool filters for the Gimp.
-While Photoshop 8bf filters may still be the industry standard, I find that using freeware opens me up to different graphics and artistic approaches that I’d otherwise never try.
+- Gimphelp.org – Some cool filters for the Gimp.
+While Photoshop 8bf filters may still be the industry standard, I find that using freeware opens me up to different graphics and artistic approaches I’d otherwise never try.
 You don’t have to be a rocket scientist to install these filters.
-Just read the instructions and enjoy!
+Just read the instructions and enjoy.

-- Photobie I don’t use this one too much but it has some good filters and is under steady development.
-Like anything else, software preference is a pretty personal thing.
+- Photobie – Has some good filters and is under steady development.
 Definitely worth a try.

-- LightBox Solid performer.
-Free version touches up pics nicely with minimum of effort.
+- LightBox – Solid performer.
+Free version touches up pics nicely with a minimum of effort.

-- UnFREEz Creates animated gifs almost effortlessly, preserves transparency, and does a much better job (in terms of image quality) than MS gif animator.
+- UnFREEz – Creates animated gifs almost effortlessly, preserves transparency, and renders better image quality than MS gif animator.

-- Easy Thumbnails This easily creates good, sharp thumbnails.
+- Easy Thumbnails – Easily creates good, sharp thumbnails.

-- Inkscape Good for making banners, working with fonts and converting bitmap to vector graphics.
+- Inkscape – Good for banners, working with fonts and converting bitmap to vector graphics.

 AntiVirus, Junk and Spyware Removal

-AntiVir A nice antivirus program from Germany with frequent free updates.
+AntiVir – Nice antivirus program with frequent free updates.

-AdAware A ‘too good to be true’ program for detecting and cleaning invasive ads and malware that can slow down your computer.
-With free updates and lots of options.
+AdAware – ‘Too good to be true’ program for detecting and cleaning invasive ads and malware that can slow down your computer.
+Free updates and many options.

-- Advanced SystemCare This was recommended by a visitor and it seems very powerful.
-But some may find it too aggressive and Gizmo’s Freeware says some have reported errors after using.
-I’ve tested this out and so far have had no probs with WinXP.
-It gets stuff CCleaner doesn’t, and vice versa.
+- Advanced SystemCare – Recommended by a visitor.
+It seems very powerful but some may find it too aggressive and Gizmo’s Freeware says some have reported errors after using.

-CCleaner Fantastic program for cleaning junk files from your hard drive with frequent updates.
+CCleaner – Fantastic program for cleaning junk files from your computer with frequent updates.
 Also useful for fixing registry integrity and blocking unwanted Windows startup programs.
-Use with extreme caution and don’t even think about going past the default settings unless you know what you’re doing!
+Use with extreme caution.

-- Panda Cloud Antivirus Antivirus is available in cloud format, so say goodbye to those irritating virus definition updates.
+- Panda Cloud Antivirus – Antivirus available in cloud format, so say goodbye to those irritating virus definition updates.

-- Revo Uninstaller Uninstalling programs with Windows uninstaller can be like having a traveling salesman or woman leave muddy footprints on your carpet.
-Meaning… all sorts of junk remains in your system.
-Revo seems to do a very good job at overcoming that.
-Scans deep to get the junk that normally is left behind.
+- Revo Uninstaller – Uninstalling programs with Windows uninstaller can be like having a rude visitor leave muddy footprints on your carpet.
+Meaning… all sorts of junk stays on your computer after uninstalling.
+Revo seems to do a great job at overcoming that.
+Scans deep to get junk files normally left behind.